isaiahsilvani/fake-store-angular/README.md

 - @capacitor/dialog

 # Features of this application:
+- Integration of ARCore by utilizing a Custom Capacitor Plugin!
 - CRUD functionality
 - Use of remote API (fakestoreapi.com) with Angular's built-in HTTP client
 - Loading spinner while waiting for API response